When the Gates Fell

 Priscus Attalus, a senior Roman senator who witnessed these events, wrote: "We purchased our lives with gold.
 The barbarians stripped our city of its wealth, but also of its dignity.
 When we melted Virtus, we melted our own courage."

 The final siege in 410 CE succeeded through treachery.
 According to the historian Procopius, slaves inside the city, themselves of Gothic origin, opened the Salarian Gate to their kinsmen.
-The subsequent sack lasted three days, though it was relatively restrained by ancient standards.
+The sack that followed lasted three days, though it was relatively restrained by ancient standards.
 Alaric, as a Christian, ordered that churches be respected as sanctuaries and prohibited the killing of those who sought refuge there.

 Orosius, a Christian historian writing shortly after the event, reported: "The Goths took Rome, but they took it as Christians.
 Many churches were filled with refugees whom even the enemy respected; Gothic warriors were seen leading Romans to sanctuary, protecting them from more violent elements among their own people."

 Not everyone was so fortunate.
-Marcella, an elderly noble woman who had transformed her home into a Christian monastery, was tortured by Goths demanding treasure she didn't possess.
+Marcella, an elderly noblewoman who had transformed her home into a Christian monastery, was tortured by Goths demanding treasure she didn't possess.
 She died shortly after reaching the safety of the Basilica of St. Paul.

 Consequences: The Psychological Impact

 Politically, the sack demonstrated that the western empire could no longer protect even its symbolic heart.
 It accelerated the shift of power to local strongmen and Germanic leaders who could provide immediate protection, setting the stage for the eventual emergence of medieval kingdoms.
+The myth of Rome's invincibility was shattered, and with it, the confidence that Roman civilization would endure forever.

 Looking Ahead